q1x/zabbix-templates-30/README.md

 Task templates are the lowest layer of templates used in the template hierarchy.
 They contain items, triggers and graphs to only monitor a specific function of a host.
 For instance, the template `t_task_icmp_ping` only monitors host reachability via ICMP.

-The usermacros used in the taks templates provide sane defaults for item parameters and triggers to function.
+The usermacros used in the task templates provide sane defaults for item parameters and triggers to function.
 If needed, they can be overruled from higher level templates by overriding the [user macros](https://www.zabbix.com/documentation/3.0/manual/config/macros/usermacros).

 It is allowed to create triggers on these templates, however, as they only give a very narrow insight into only a narrow part of the overal host state, it is recommended to only configure triggers with a severity level up to the Average severity level.